ChameleonCloud/docs/source/technical/stitching.rst

 Connecting a local site to ExoGENI via stitchports is a process that requires multiple steps involving site owners, regional network providers, and ExoGENI.

 ExoGENI racks are located on campuses across the US.
 Campuses are connected to Internet2 AL2S via regional provider networks.
 A set of VLAN tags is reserved for ExoGENI from the pool of available VLAN tags by the regional providers and campus administrations.
 These VLANs are plumbed on both regional provider and campus networks all the way from AL2S endpoint to the rack or server(s).
-Some campuses/institutions are directly connected to AL2S nodes without a regional provider (eg. Pittsburgh Supercomputing Center, George Washington University (CAREEN)).
+Some campuses/institutions are directly connected to AL2S nodes without a regional provider (e.g. Pittsburgh Supercomputing Center, George Washington University (CAREEN)).

 .. figure:: stitching/al2s.jpg